madskristensen/Tweakster/README.md

 generated when this setting is enabled goes directly to the *Output Window*, even with *Minimal* build output verbosity.

 ![Up To Date Check](art/up-to-date-check.png)

+<h4 id="showBuildOrdered">Show ordered build output</h4>

+Activates the Build Order pane in the Output Window when the build completes.

 ### Debugger